mariellefoster/marf-books/README.md

 - Matthew Walker: Why We Sleep
 - Priya Sharma: Rag and Bone
 - Ahmed Saladin: Throne of the Crescent Moon
+- Mur Lafferty: The Shambling Guide to NYC

 ## Next
 - Brooke Bolander: The Only Harmless Great Thing